 How to Start a POS Business in Nigeria

 This lucrative business began in the year 2013.
 Also known as Agent banking.
 This implies that one of the first requirements would be to have an active bank account.

 It involves a bank agent who runs a retail outlet.
-Such a person is permitted to conduct transaction relating to finance, allowing customers to deposit, withdraw, transfer, recharge, pay merchant bills, make certain account inquiries, etc.
+Such a person is permitted to conduct transactions relating to finance, allowing customers to deposit, withdraw, transfer, recharge, pay merchant bills, make certain account inquiries, etc.

-Importantly, the POS business is cash attracting business that has been going on for a while.
+Importantly, the POS business is cash attractive business that has been going on for a while.
 However, it is now gaining a lot of popularity in rural areas, semi-urban areas, areas that are not fully taken over by banks, etc.

 Moreover, it is a very good substitute for bank cash withdrawals, etc. It is mostly used by small businesses, supermarkets, saloons, as well as shops and more.

 The following steps are the best recommendations if you wish to start a lucrative POS Business today in Nigeria:

 1. Have an active bank account